BioLM/py-biolm/docs/model-docs/esm2_fold.rst

 The API can be used by biologists, data scientists, engineers, etc. The key values of the BioLM API is speed, scalability and cost.

 * The API allows 1440 folds per minute, or 2M per day (Figure 1).
-* The BioLM API allows scientists to programmatically interact with esmfold, making it easier to integrate the model into their scientific workflows.
+* The BioLM API allows scientists to programmatically interact with ESMfold, making it easier to integrate the model into their scientific workflows.
   The API accelerates workflow, allows for customization, and is designed to be highly scalable.